zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Usually businesses have templates for when someone writes them an email about a specific question.
 If a lot of people ask t hat question, the company will just send them the template for that question that has the answer in it.
 So, you don’t have to write a new email every time.
 We use templates here at ESL Podcast to respond to some of your messages.
 “Routi ne (routine) emails” are emails that are common, normal, everyday – emails t hat aren’t unusual or different in any way.

 I also say that I “spend a lot of time,” meaning I take a lot of time, “drafting personalized responses.”
-“To draft” (draft) means t o write something, usually with the idea that you will go back later and edit it an d make it better.
+“To draft” (draft) means to write something, usually with the idea that you will go back later and edit it an d make it better.
 “To draft” something means to write something that you’re goin g to work on in the future.
 You’re going to save it and then work on it later –  make it better and then send it.
 I say that “drafting personal emails takes up a lar ge part of my workday.”
 That’s just another way of saying it takes up a lot of tim e during the time that I’m working.

  “When reading my personal email, I take my time.”
 T he expression “to take your time” means to go slowly, not to rush, not to hurry .
 “Yes,” I say, “I get the usual junk that slips through the spam filters and get em ails I keep meaning to unsubscribe from.”
 “Junk (junk) email” is email tha t is sent to you that you don’t want.
 We sometimes call that type of email “spam” ( spam).